seaniedan/weatherWHAT/icons/template/README.txt

-Put images in here with extensions:
+Choose some pretty images for each folder.
-'.jpg', '.jpeg', '.png' or '.gif'
+Images must have extensions '.jpg', '.jpeg', '.png' or '.gif'